-Parsnips, as with many root vegetables are great storing-crops.
+Parsnips, as with many root vegetables are a great storing crop.
 They have a low water content, and once the greens are removed can be kept in a cool dry place (like a root cellar) for months.
-Freezing parsnips is a great way to preserve them for long term storage.
-The texture of the parsnips will be changed once they are frozen and thawed however.
+Freezing parsnips is a great way to preserve them for long-term storage.
+The texture of the parsnips will be changed once they are frozen and thawed, however.
 Use thawed parsnips for mashed parsnips or in soups and stews.
 Frozen parsnips cannot be roasted.

 To freeze parsnips, peel and cut them into desired shapes.
 Blanch for 1 minute in lightly salted water.
 Shock in ice water, and drain well.
 Try to remove as much moisture from the outside of them by laying them out on a clean towel.
 Freeze them in a single layer on a sheet pan.
 Then transfer the frozen parsnips to a re-sealable freezer bag.

 What is the best way to prepare parsnips?